MandlaJr01/MandlaJr01/README.md

 - 🏀 I casually ball on the court.
 - 🛹 I skate every now and then.
 - ⚽ I also love playing soccer.
+- 📚 Reading helps me recharge and learn new perspectives.

 ---